Font Size: Large Small

 Get to the Platform

 Find your seat/berth and put your bags in the overhead luggage rack or under the seats/berths.
-A train usually stops on briefly at stations along the way so passengers should not leave the carriage until their final destination.
+A train usually stops briefly at stations along the way so passengers should not leave the carriage until their final destination.

-Check out and leave the train station: when you arrive at your destination, please take all your belongings.
+Check out and leave the station: when you arrive at your destination, please take all your belongings.
 Your ticket will be checked at the exit of the station, so please keep the it during the trip.

 Luggage